A Different Type of Organization

 As our name says, we are about science from a Christian perspective.
 This means, first of all, that we seek to not just philosophize about science, but to actually do science.
 We love pure philosophers and theologians, and welcome their participation in our discussions, but full members of our society must be actual scientists (or doctors, engineers or mathematicians with research experience).
 Those who do not have scientific credentials are welcome to become associate members and join our discussion boards, but we feel strongly that those who speak for the society must have scientific expertise.

 We also want to be a definitely Christian society.
 We welcome all types of Christians from different traditions, but our society is anchored in a very high view of the Bible.
 This view is sometimes called the “inerrancy” view: that the Bible, when properly understood in context, is the true Word of God and without error.
+(For in-depth discussion of the notion of inerrancy, see this link.)
 One can nuance one’s understanding of the Bible in many ways, and getting the proper meaning of the original words is a science in itself, but we believe it is essential that we agree that our discussion is founded on the teachings of all of the Bible.
 We also affirm that the historical confessions of the Apostles’ Creed and Nicene Creed are true summaries of the teaching of the Bible.

 A different type of publishing

 There is a lot of debate these days about publishing models: blind refereeing, double blind, open source, etc. Especially on controversial subjects, referees who evaluate a paper anonymously can be open to the temptation to be less than objective.